komali2/blog/content/posts/bootcamp-job-search.md

 from random students that find my email.
 And at the very end, I'm going to invite you to email me questions about anything that didn't seem clear to you.

 The goal of this post is to give you a very broad overview of what, in general, a recent coding bootcamp grad should be doing to get a good job quickly.

+Handling offers and other late-stage-job-search topics won't be covered.

-This process is not guaranteed, universal, applicable to all people, applicable to all cities, states, or countries.
+This process is not guaranteed, universal, applicable to all people, or applicable to all cities, states, or countries.
 Use it to help guide yourself in deciding what you should be doing day to day from now until you get a job.
 Good luck.